Last Updated on May 31, 2022 by Benson Varghese

 How does Tarrant County Recognize National Adoption Day?

 In 2000, Tarrant County began a National Adoption Day event that is carried on each year.
-Last year in Tarrant County, more than 65 children were adopted out of foster care and into their forever family.
+Last year in Tarrant County, more than 65 children were adopted out of foster care and into their forever families.
 These children picked a stuffed animal of their choice, a superhero cape, a neckless engraved with their new name and the date of their adoption, and a book.
 The families also receive a framed copy of their first photograph taken as a family.
-This year, Tarrant County’s National Adoption Day will be held on Friday, November 16.

 Adoptions in Texas